 The Department of Physics and Optical Science offers programs leading to both undergraduate and graduate degrees.
 Our Department’s relatively small size makes it possible for students and faculty to interact daily in coursework or research projects.
-The student-teacher ratio for students majoring in physics is about 3:1.

 Students can be involved with the broader physics community by participation in the Society for Physics Students and other campus organizations.
 We have weekly seminars that enhance the formal coursework by providing students with the opportunity to learn from and interact with leading scientists from around the world.
 Students majoring in physics become prepared for careers in industry, medicine, and education.
 Many of our students seek graduate or professional degrees.